A category of noncrossing partitions: Noncrossing partitions and binary forests

 \subsection{Composition of cluster morphisms}

-We define the \emph{noncrossing partition category} $\cP(n)$ to be the category whose \emph{objects} are the noncrossing partitions of $\{1,\cdots,n\}$, whose \emph{morphisms} $[T]:\cR\to \cS$ are the cluster morphisms defined above with composition defined below assuming two theorem which we will prove later.
+We define the \emph{noncrossing partition category} $\cN\cP(n)$ to be the category whose \emph{objects} are the noncrossing partitions of $\{1,\cdots,n\}$, whose \emph{morphisms} $[T]:\cR\to \cS$ are the cluster morphisms defined above with composition defined below assuming two theorems \ref{thm1: morphisms are maximal compatible sets of edge vectors} and \ref{thm2: bijection ET to E} which we will prove later.